 - The David Bohnett Foundation Leadership and Public Service Fellowships: two years of tuition support plus a paid internship in the City of Detroit Mayor's Office.
 Each year, this fellowship is competitively awarded to three incoming master's students.
 Learn more and find out how to apply.

 - The Gerald R. Ford Presidential Fellowship: tuition, a generous stipend, healthcare, internship funding, and more.
 All admitted MPP students are automatically considered for this fellowship.
 Learn more about the fellowship.

-- The Riecker Michigan Delegation Fellowship: spend six months in DC on assignment with a senator or representative from Michigan.
+- The Riecker Michigan Delegation Fellowship: spend time in DC on assignment with a senator or representative from Michigan.
 An application is required for consideration.
 This fellowship is named for Margaret (Ranny) Riecker, a longtime friend and generous benefactor of the Ford School.
 Learn more and find out how to apply.